MI-AFP/tutorials/tutorials/02_functions-types.md

 ### Type variable

-As you could have notice, we are able to achieve polymophism with something strange in function types, something called type variable.
-Type variables must start with lowercase letter and usually are just 1 character from the beginning of alphabet:
+As you could have noticed, we are able to achieve polymorphism with something strange in function types, something called type variable.
+Type variables must start with a lowercase letter and usually are just 1 character from the beginning of the alphabet:

 ```haskell
 identity :: a -> a